Enterprise Application Integration Platforms [2026]: Definition, Benefits, Types

 Application integration platforms

-Application integration involves using a third-party solution to connect apps, CRMs, ERPs, work management systems, cloud services, etc, in order to get them to interact and share data.
+Application integration involves using a third-party solution to connect apps, CRMs, ERPs, work management systems, cloud services, and more, so they can interact and share data.

 What is Enterprise Application Integration (EAI)?

-It involves tracking events on one system, forwarding the request, and receiving a response from the other side before transforming the result—this is the basic working principle of enterprise integration solutions.
+It works by tracking events on one system, forwarding the request, and receiving a response from the other side before transforming the result into a format the receiving system understands.
+That’s the basic working principle of enterprise integration solutions.

 What is an Enterprise Application Integration Platform?